Scientific Advisory Council

 International Scientific Advisory Council

 The activities of the Golden Helix Foundation are supervised by an international scientific advisory council, consisting of world leaders in the field of translational medicine.
-Currently, the international Scientific Advisory Council consists of the following members (in alphabetical order):
+Currently, the international Scientific Advisory Council consists of the following members:

 Paolo FORTINA

-Paolo Fortina received his MD/PhD in Pediatrics from the University of Turin School of Medicine in Italy and in 1991 joined the Department of Pediatrics at the Children’s Hospital of Philadelphia and the University of Pennsylvania School of Medicine.
+Paolo Fortina received his MD and PhD in Pediatrics from the University of Turin School of Medicine in Italy.
+In 1991, he joined the Department of Pediatrics at the Children’s Hospital of Philadelphia and the University of Pennsylvania School of Medicine.

-Currently he is Professor of Cancer Biology and Medical Oncology at Thomas Jefferson University in Philadelphia.
-He leads the NIH-NCI-funded Cancer Genomics Laboratory at the Kimmel Cancer Center where he works on mRNA expression profiling for the retinoblastoma pathway, X-linked mental retardation, and transcriptome analysis of platelets in patients with heparin induced-thrombocytopenia.
-Follow-up of these studies, including work on long and short non-coding RNA and whole-exome sequencing, are performed using next-generation sequencing technology.
+Currently, he is an Emeritus Professor of Cancer Biology and Medical Oncology at Thomas Jefferson University in Philadelphia.
+He led the NIH-NCI-funded Cancer Genomics Laboratory at the Sidney Kimmel Cancer Center, where he worked on mRNA expression profiling for the retinoblastoma pathway, X-linked mental retardation, and transcriptome analysis of platelets in patients with heparin-induced thrombocytopenia.
+His subsequent research included studies on long and short non-coding RNAs and whole-exome sequencing using next-generation sequencing technology.

 Federico INNOCENTI